 He'd go down to the hotel and tell them, "Take care of them guys."

 So the lumberjacks'ed be there at the hotel, just boarding over, anxious to get their money and send it to their wives or send some money home in to the bank.
-Then, when they got too anxious and wanted to send home some money, he'd call the logging companies in and tell them that the loggers demand that payment.
+Then -- when they got too anxious and wanted to send home some money -- he'd call the logging companies in and tell them that the loggers demand that payment.
 They'd pay the men.

-And if he had to, when he had enough timeslips, that colored lawyer'd call those loggers, big loggers, in court.
+And if he had to, when he had enough time slips, that colored lawyer'd call those loggers -- big loggers -- in court.
 In court that colored lawyer'd bellar out, "This man's time is valuable!
 He's gotta be paid.
 He's got a family.
 He's gotta eat!!!
 You made him suffer!
 Now, you're lucky to get out just by paying what your damages are!!!"
 Oh boy, when he laid down the law, he laid the law!!
 You could hear him clear to the other side of town.
 He was just like a bull.

 He couldn't be beat, you know.
 He was a lawyer.
 Huh!
 Aye! he'd demand that these guys get paid.
 He'd lay down the law right now.

-All right, they'd pay them all right.
+All right; they'd pay them all right.
 When they paid the men off, then he'd demand their board bill.
 He'd tell them, "On top of that, now you'll have to pay the board bill."

 "Oh man!
 Ho-ho!
-Oh, he sure cleaned that business out in a hurry.
+Oh, he sure cleaned that business up in a hurry.
 Before he got through they all paid up on that.
 They had a good man there, boy!
 He was very good, yah.

 was quite a logger.
-Quite a few years after, around 1930, '32, he did the same.
+Quite a few years after -- around 1930, '32 -- he did the same.

-I first got up there to Orr to visit.(49) I didn't go up there to work.
+I first got up there to Orr to visit.(52) I didn't go up there to work.
 I had some folks up there I wanted to see.
 Just think how inquisitive we were, how we searched out how the people are.